 Horisontal line to divide the page's sections

 Mechanit Project's latest performance Koneistos is a synthetic nature experience, a performance installation in which the light modules and mechanical sound machines are the main performers.
 The work seeks beauty and warmth from the versatile sounds and clumsy movements of physical metallic materials and machines.

-The Mechanit Project group includes lighting artist Teo Lanerva, sound artists Atte Olsonen and Jani Hietanen, playwright-choreographer Soili Huhtakallio, the set builder Ville Metsätalo, experience designer Ukko-Pekka Itäpelto, and producer Anita Parri.
+I work as the facilitator and leader of Mechanit Project.
+The group includes lighting artist Teo Lanerva, sound artists Atte Olsonen and Jani Hietanen, playwright-choreographer Soili Huhtakallio, the set builder Ville Metsätalo, experience designer Ukko-Pekka Itäpelto, and producer Anita Parri.

 In Koneistos, the audience is invited to a “synthetic forest” spread over an area of 100m2.
 The forest, built of five-meter aluminum and carbon fiber pipes, is the habitat of dozens of small, mechanical creatures that communicate through movement, sound, and light.
 Mechanical light-creatures climb along the tree trunks in dialogue with sound objects sounding around the forest.
 As performers, we are present in the space, but more as equal residents of the forest with the machines and the audience, rather than in a hierarchical position as performers.

-Koneen Säätiö, the Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Arts Promotion Centre Finland is funding the project.
+Koneen Säätiö, the Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Arts Promotion Centre Finland is funded the project.

+Horisontal line to divide the page's sections